rob2universe/camunda-http-connector-example/README.md

 The service invoked by the example is hosted at [reqres.in](https://reqres.in/).
 Many thanks to Ben Howdle for providing this developer playground.

+The project includes two example process models, pone with a GET and one with a POST.

-This example illustrates how to
+### The GET example illustrates how to
 - configure the connector
 - add the value of a process variable to the url
 - read a specific field from the REST service's  JSON response using Camunda Spin
+- print the email field extracted from the response to the console using a script on the end event
+- test the process from jUnit using [Camunda BPM Assert](https://docs.camunda.org/manual/latest/user-guide/testing/#camunda-assertions)

+### The POST  example illustrates how to
+- configure the connector
+- add an authorization header fro http basic authentication if needed
+- add the value of a process variable to the message body (payload)
+- save the response
+- print the response to the console using a script on the end event
 - test the process from jUnit using [Camunda BPM Assert](https://docs.camunda.org/manual/latest/user-guide/testing/#camunda-assertions)

 Also see related [product documentation](https://docs.camunda.org/manual/latest/reference/connect/http-connector/)